E1BK/CSC207_UofT_Social_Media/README.md

 6. By clicking the “People” button on the Landing Page, I would like to be taken to a Find People page, where I can search for users by their username.
 7. On the Find People Page, I would like to search for a user: if the user exists, I would like to see their profile; otherwise, I would like to see a “User Not Found” display.
 8. If I click on a user’s profile after searching for them, I would like to see all their posts and their bio.
+9. By clicking on a post I would like to view that post and the comments under it.
+10. I would like to leave comments on the post and like other comments.

 # Use Cases: